-Dr Chau Mo Yee, our inpatient consultant, and Ms Gillian Ong, our senior medical social worker and Senior Art Therapist will conduct an anonymous survey over two to four months to understand the prevalence of and reasons for death anxiety among palliative care professionals in Singapore.
-The aim is to survey 200 respondents and the findings could provide insights about the interventions needed to help palliative care professionals better care for terminally ill patients.
+Dr Chau Mo Yee, our inpatient Consultant, and Ms Gillian Ong, our Senior Medical Social Worker and Senior Art Therapist will conduct an anonymous survey over two to four months to understand the prevalence of and factors associated with death anxiety among palliative care professionals in Singapore.
+The aim is to survey 200 respondents and the findings could provide insights into the interventions needed to help palliative care professionals better care for patients facing life-limiting illnesses.

-Palliative Care Training and Development for Healthcare Professionals
+Palliative Care Training and

+Development for Healthcare Professionals